Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Results

 \subsection{Examples of MIRI F1500W and F1280 Emission}

-Figure \ref{fig:compare_emission} shows the simulated eclipse depth in the MIRI F1500W and F1280W filters for the planets TRAPPIST-1 c and GJ 486 b, for the suite of surface and atmosphere models listed in Tables \ref{tab:surfaces} and \ref{tab:atmospheres} (except the models with redistributions of $25\%$ and $75\%$, which are used later to simulate phase curves).
+Figure \ref{fig:compare_emission} shows the simulated eclipse depth and $1\sigma$ uncertainty in the MIRI F1500W and F1280W filters for TRAPPIST-1 c ($T_{\mathrm{eq}}=(341.9\pm6.6)$ K, $T_{\mathrm{eff}}=(2559\pm50)$ K, $m_{\mathrm{Ks}} = (10.296\pm0.023)$ \citep{gillon2017seven}) and GJ 486 b ($T_{\mathrm{eq}}=(706\pm20)$ K, $T_{\mathrm{eff}}=(3291\pm75)$ K, $m_{\mathrm{Ks}} = (6.362\pm0.018)$ \citep{caballero2022detailed}), for the suite of surface and atmosphere models in Tables \ref{tab:surfaces} and \ref{tab:atmospheres} (except the models with redistributions of $25\%$ and $75\%$).
 We assume that five eclipses are observed and averaged, with each eclipse observation having a baseline of four eclipse durations outside the eclipse itself (consistent with the photometric observations of TRAPPIST-1 b and c in \citet{greene2023thermal} and \citet{zieba2023no}).
-We use these two planets as JWST observations of their thermal emission have been published \citep{zieba2023no,mansfield2024no}, and they span the range of equilibrium temperatures and signal-to-noise ratios of our suite of modelled planets.
-The differences in the fractional emission ranges between our modelled planets are mostly due to their different equilibrium temperatures \citep[which scales their emission in the F1500W and F1280W filters, for the reasons described in][]{mansfield2019identifying}, and their different signal-to-noise ratios.
+We highlight these two planets because JWST observations of their thermal emission have been published \citep{zieba2023no,mansfield2024no}, and they span the range of equilibrium temperatures and signal-to-noise ratios of our suite of modelled planets.
+The differences in the fractional emission ranges between our modelled planets are mostly due to their different signal-to-noise ratios, and their different equilibrium temperatures \citep[which scales the relative size of their emission in the F1500W and F1280W filters, for the reasons described in][]{mansfield2019identifying}.

-We simulate five eclipses as this is consistent with the five and four eclipses observed in \citet{greene2023thermal} and \citet{zieba2023no}.
-In reality, a uniform precision could be achieved for all the modelled planets with fewer eclipses for the targets with higher SNR, or more eclipses for the targets with lower SNR (\citet{redfield2024report} suggests a range of 2 to 15 eclipses over the proposed sample).
+We simulate five eclipses because this is consistent with the five and four eclipses observed in \citet{greene2023thermal} and \citet{zieba2023no}.
+A uniform precision could be achieved for all the modelled planets with fewer eclipses for the targets with higher SNR, or more eclipses for the targets with lower SNR (\citet{redfield2024report} suggests a range of 2 to 15 eclipses over the proposed sample).
 However, this is irrelevant to our main point as we suggest that the day-side emission is highly degenerate between atmospheres and surfaces regardless of observational precision.